iviviano/Algorithms/Grading/HW5.md

 Honor Code: yes

 Environment notes:
-- Your `env-lookup` function could be simplified greatly with a `letrec`.
+- Your `env-lookup` function could be simplified greatly by using `letrec` to define the helper.

 Parsing notes:
 - Note that you can do `(provide (all-defined-out))` in your "parse.rkt" file instead of listing each procedure.
 This will save you some typing :)